-The dispensing pump and the fuel filter are mounted behind the diesel filter and are accessible through the cover in head.
+The dispensing pump and the fuel filter are mounted behind the diesel filter and are accessible through the cover aft under the port side cabin quilting.

 6.3 Temperature control

 The control element is mounted on the panel in the navigation area.
 The heating can be steadily adjusted.
 The thermostat is installed on the upper left of the navigation bulkhead.